netlify/next-runtime/README.md

   package = "@netlify/plugin-nextjs"
 ```

+Note: the plugin does not run for statically exported Next.js sites (aka sites that use `next export`).
+To use the plugin, you should use the `[build]` config in the .toml snippet above.
+Be sure to exclude `next export` from your build script.

  You can also add context-specific properties and environment variables to your `netlify.toml`.
 Read more about [deploy contexts](https://docs.netlify.com/configure-builds/file-based-configuration/#deploy-contexts) in our docs.
 For example:

 ```toml